Unfinished Foundation

 Who We Are

-Margerita Pulè is a curator, researcher and cultural manager, with a Master’s degree in Fine Arts from the University of Malta and is founder-director of Unfinished Art Space, an independent and nomadic space showing contemporary art in Malta, through which she engages in an open, collaborative and symbiotic curatorial practice.
+Margerita Pulè is a curator, researcher and cultural manager.
+She is founder-director of Unfinished Art Space, and currently a doctoral student with the Department of Digital Art within the Faculty of Media and Knowledge Science at the University of Malta.
 She is also a founder-member of the Magna Żmien Foundation, which digitises 20th century analogue home archives, forming a community archive accessible to researchers and artists.
-She also provides training in career development for artists and curators, and is currently a trainer for CASE Malta.

 Florinda is a community pharmacist and dance artist from and based in Malta.
 She currently works as a managing pharmacist of a dynamic pharmacy and its associated medical clinics in the centre of Malta, while her artistic practice flows at a slower, gentler pace.
 She engages in dance- and performance- related projects, taking on various roles as a contemporary dance and screendance performer and maker, researcher, coach and producer.